CaDIS: Cataract Dataset for Image Segmentation: Experiments

 The mIoU per class given in Table \ref{tab:iou_exp3} shows that the instrument handles are classified with varying degrees of accuracy (Figure \ref{fig:results_exp3}).
 This is because as the number of classes increases, class imbalance is more evident.
-It is worth noting the lens injector handle has a mIoU of 0\% for all models (Table \ref{tab:iou_exp3}).
-That is due to the fact that the entire instrument is transparent and the handle cannot be easily separated from the rest of the instrument.